 Open minutes and agendas of Governing Body and other School committees are published on the Committees pages of the SOAS website (initially restricted to staff only for one year), and are included in the School's Freedom of Information Publication Scheme.

-Detailed guidance and procedures on record keeping will be developed by the School and disseminated to staff on the Records Management web pages (see The need for records management).
+Detailed guidance and procedures on record keeping will be developed by the School and disseminated to staff on the Records Management web pages and on the staff intranet (see 1.
+The need for records management).
 This section provides some common sense advice on record keeping issues that, if followed, will help the School to meet its obligations under information legislation.